Open Accessibility Menu

 What’s New?

 Arrowhead Regional Medical Center has earned the 2024 Get With The Guidelines® - Stroke Gold Plus Quality Achievement Award.
-This award recognizes ARMC’s commitment to ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines, ultimately leading to more lives saved and reduced disability.
+This award recognizes ARMC’s commitment to ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines, ultimately leading to more lives saved and reduced disability.2024 Get with the Guidelines

 ARMC also qualified for the following recognition:

-• Target: Stroke Elite Plus Honor Roll: To qualify for this recognition, hospitals must meet specific criteria that reduce the time between an eligible patient’s arrival at the hospital and treatment with thrombolytic therapy.
+• Target: Stroke Honor Roll Elite Plus: To qualify for this recognition, hospitals must meet specific criteria that reduce the time between an eligible patient’s arrival at the hospital and treatment with thrombolytic therapy.

 • Target: Type 2 Diabetes Honor Roll: Aims to ensure patients with Type 2 diabetes, who might be at higher risk for complications, receive the most up-to-date, evidence-based care when hospitalized due to stroke.